A B C D E F G H I J K L M N O P Q R S T U V W X Z

 Security Construction and Equipment Committee (SCEC)

 An Australian Government interdepartmental committee responsible for the evaluation and endorsement of security equipment and services.
-The committee is chaired by the Australian Security Intelligence Organisation (ASIO).
+The committee is chaired by the Australian Security Intelligence Organisation.

 Security domain

-A system or collection of systems operating under a consistent security policy that defines the classification, releasability and special handling caveats for information processed within the domain.
+A system or collection of systems operating under a consistent security policy that defines the classification, releasability and special handling caveats for data processed within the domain.

 Security flaws